The Dalmatian Trainers -

 Check Your Dalmatian's Learning Style

 Are you aware dogs also have a learning style that can greatly affect their ability to housetrain as well as be trained correctly.
-Evaluate your Dalmatian's learning style and personality using our free Learning Style tool so that you are better able to provide him with the proper training methods.
+Evaluate your Dalmatian's learning style and personality using our free Learning Style tool so that you are better able to provide him with the proper Dalmatian training methods.

 Is your Dalmatian dominating over you?